jesseokeya/go-monitor/README.md

 # go-monitor
-A simple http monitoring library written I go that externally and concurrently monitors rest api endpoints periodically
+A simple http monitoring library that externally and concurrently monitors rest api endpoints periodically